Qualys/github-action-qwas/README.md

 ## Prerequisites for Qualys WAS GithHub Action
 1. Valid Qualys Credentials and subscription of Qualys CloudView module.
 2. Use of `actions/checkout@v3` with ` fetch-depth: 0` before calling Qualys WAS GitHub action.
-3. `API_SERVER, QUALYS_USERNAME, QUALYS_PASSWORD, PROXY_SERVER, PROXY_USERNAME, PROXY_PASSWORD` to be added in `secrets` and remaining to be added in the `repository variables` of Qualys WAS GitHub action.
+3. `QUALYS_PASSWORD, PROXY_PASSWORD` to be added in `secrets` and remaining to be added in the `repository variables` of Qualys WAS GitHub action.

 ## GitHub action Parameters